Ailesbury Road: Number 53

 The former French embassy and ambassadorial residence at number 53 is one of the most exclusive addresses on the road.
 Formerly known as Mytilene, No. 53 differs from the "standard" building forms of numbers 1 through 51.
 It is much larger, detached and standing in a wooded garden, and has twin gates flanked by square granite pillars, with a granite balustrade and wide steps leading to a pillared front entrance.
 This house is constructed of white bricks with inset designs of black bricks and an ornamental rosette frieze, also made of bricks in the same porcelain finish.

 The house was purchased by the French Government in the 1930s and became the residence of the first Minister for France to Ireland, Monsieur Alphand.
 This remained so until 2008 when the French Government decided to sell off the house with a price tag of €60 million making it the most expensive house ever to be put up for sale in Ireland, just after a house on Shrewsbury (just off Ailesbury Road) that sold in 2005 for €58 million.
-The transaction did not take place though and the house is until now the Residence of the French ambassador to Ireland.
-It has seen passing many French Presidents, from general de Gaulle in 1969 to President François Mitterrand in 1988, President Sarkozy in 2008 and President François Hollande in 2016.
+The transaction did not take place though and the house remains the Residence of the French ambassador to Ireland.
+It has seen the passing of many French Presidents, from General de Gaulle in 1969 to President François Mitterrand in 1988, President Nicolas Sarkozy in 2008 and President François Hollande in 2016.